hy-ng/HComp-web/registration.md

 Preregistration is required prior to arrival onsite by registering online.
 Onsite registration will be held in the hall of the conference event, October 16-19.
 All attendees must pick up their badges for admittance to programs.

-Registration hours are scheduled for Wednesday, Thursday, and Friday from 8:00am – 5:00pm; and Saturday (workshops) 8:00am – 12:00pm.
-Registration hours are subject to change depending on the final program.
+Registration hours are scheduled for
+- Wednesday &mdash; 02:00pm - 06:00pm
+- Thursday and Friday &mdash; 08:00am – 05:00pm
+- Saturday &mdash; 08:00am – 02:00pm

-For directional information, please see the Attend page.
+For directional information, please see the [Attend](/attend.html) page.